 Set Batter - Panels must be given a slight batter, or tilt, toward the backfill in order to compensate for a subsequent outward movement, which occurs during backfill placement and compaction.
 This movement will tend to push the panel to a true vertical position.
-Measure batter using a 4-ft. level (Figure 14).
+Measure batter using a 4 ft. level (Figure 14).

-Set the batter by pulling back on the top of the panel from the fill side.
-To maintain the batter, drive one wooden wedge from the face of the structure into each of the short horizontal panel joints at the shoulder of the panel and clamp the panel to the adjacent panels (Figures 16,17 and 18).
-The wooden wedges should remain in place during the erection of three subsequent courses but must be promptly removed.
+Set the batter by adjusting the panel using a crowbar from the fill side.
+Batter of the initial course can be set with turn buckles.
+To maintain the batter, drive one wooden wedge from the face of the structure into each of the short horizontal panel joints at the shoulder of the panel and/or the vertical joint and clamp the panel to the adjacent panels (Figures 16,17 and 18).

+The horizontal panel joint wooden wedges should remain in place during the erection of three subsequent courses but must be promptly removed.
 If wedges are left in place for more than three courses, removal will be difficult and spalling can occur.
+Vertical joint wooden wedges must be removed prior to placement of the next panel course.

 The amount of batter varies and depends on the type and moisture content of the backfill, required compaction, type of compaction equipment, and length of the reinforcing strips.
-A batter of $\frac{1}{2}$ in. in 4 ft. is generally used as a starting point.
+A batter of 1⁄2-in. in 4 ft. is generally used as a starting point.
 Coarse backfill, such as crushed stone, may require less batter, while fine backfill, such as sand, may require more.